 The Spartan Way: The Kingdom of Shura, where the law states one does not reach manhood until he has defeated a 100 men.

-Stout Strength: Mr. Heart and, to a lesser extent (in that he's slimmer, not weaker), Fudoh.
+Stout Strength: Mr. Heart and, to a lesser extent (in that he's slimmer, but just as big), Fudoh.

 Spam Attack: Most skilled martial artists have at least one.
 Hokuto Hyakuretsuken, Kenshiro's famous Hundred Crack Fist, is a classic example.

-Stock Shoutout: Hokuto Hyakuretsuken is one of the big ones in anime.
+Stock Shoutouts: Hokuto Hyakuretsuken is one of the big ones in anime.
 Any Spam Attack accompanied by an "ATATATATATATA!" shout is giving a nod to Kenshiro.

 Stay in the Kitchen: One of the franchise's hang-ups is that it is written to portray women in a particularly patronizing way, even women (such as Mamiya, or Reina from the movies) who are way more competent than the average male villager, mooks, and villain of the week.
 The sad thing is that the show clearly thought it was pro-woman in some episodes, but it was just incredibly paternalistic.
 A good example is the case of the Six Nanto Masters, the greatest practitioners of Nanto Seiken.
 There's only one female Master, and whilst the rest of them are godlike kung fu experts who can slice off your face with their feet, she's a spiritual leader with no combat abilities whatsoever.

 Super-Deformed: There is a spinoff manga with a super deformed art style titled DD Hokuto no Ken.
 In this story, "...the characters of Fist of the North Star are living in peaceful Japan.
 In particular, Kenshirō is a convenience store worker, Raoh works at a factory, and wracked by illness, Toki is looking for work."
-A TV anime adaptation is planned.
+A TV anime adaptation was also made.

 Swiper, No Swiping!: This happens near the end of the movie.
 Raoh is about to kill Kenshiro, when Lin appears and begs him to spare Kenshiro's life.
 He does.